France urges WHO chief to keep pledge on fighting sex abuse

 At a news conference Tuesday, Tedros declined to say whether he was considering resigning over the events in Congo but said that he perhaps should have asked more questions during the more than a dozen trips he took to the African country to oversee WHO’s response to the Ebola outbreak.

-Tedros offered his apologies to the victims, and said: “What happened to you should never happen to anyone.
-It is inexcusable.”
+“What happened to you should never happen to anyone.
+It is inexcusable,” he said.

 AP Medical Writer Maria Cheng contributed from London.